 If you're not sure how to cook with wonton wrappers, these recipes will enlighten you.
 After filling and folding the wrappers, you can add them to soups, deep-fry them, or even bake them.

 This list includes a number of recipes that contain wonton wrappers as an ingredient—from crab rangoon appetizer to crispy fried wontons.
 There's also baked chicken wontons and classic Cantonese wonton soup.
 Plus, review a simple recipe that shows you how to make your own wonton wrappers at home so you don't have to buy them from the grocery store.

 01 of 07

 In the Chinese dialect of Cantonese, the name "wonton" means swallowing a cloud.
 That is because in soups, the wonton, a small dumpling, looks like it is floating just as clouds do in the sky.
 But that's where the similarity ends.
 Wonton dumplings are much more filling than water vapor.
-They are known for having a savory taste and are usually made of minced pork.
+They are known for having a savory taste and are usually made of minced pork and are well-known in wonton soup.
 Don't let their small size deceive you into thinking they are not a hearty food.

 02 of 07